oroinc/documentation/user/back-office/sales/orders/index.rst

+:oro_documentation_types: commerce

 .. _user-guide--sales--orders:

 Orders
 ======

-Orders contain information about buyers' shopping lists submitted for purchase and the collected information about billing and shipping addresses, payment methods, etc.
+:term:`Orders <Order>` contain information about buyers' shopping lists submitted for purchase and the collected information about billing and shipping addresses, payment methods, etc.

 In **Sales > Orders**, you can view, edit and delete the already submitted orders and create new orders on behalf of the buyers.